mansimg/vertx-gradle-simple/README.md

 ##### 1. Using an IDE like IntelliJ IDEA,
 * Import the cloned repository into your IDE
-* Right click on the vertx at the top of the code and use the suggested help from IntelliJ to link it to the project
+* Right click on the vertx at the top of the code and use the suggested help from IntelliJ to link it to the project OR add the external vertex archives to the project.
+You can do this by right-clicking on the project and selecting Build Path -> Add External Archives.
 * Right click the **HelloWorldEmbedded** class
 * Click **Run as...**